kasketis/netfox/README.md

 </pre>
 to prevent library’s execution on your production app.

 You can add the DEBUG symbol with the -DDEBUG entry.
-Set it in the “Swift Compiler - Custom Flags” section -> “Other Swift Flags” line in project’s “Build Settings”
+Set it in the "Swift Compiler - Custom Flags" section -> "Other Swift Flags" line in project’s "Build Settings"

 #### Usage